 What is a non-contactable site?

 A non-contactable site is a domain with no valid takedown contact information, which means infringing content cannot be reported directly.
-These sites are non-compliant and typically avoid offering contact methods to prevent removals.
+This includes sites that do not provide contact details, or where available contact methods are unreliable or unsuitable for processing removal requests.

 How MUSO Handles Infringements on Non-Contactable Sites